Owe Taxes But Don't Have The Money?

 - Estimate Your Taxes: The eFile.com Tax and Refund Estimator generates a personalized tax return for you.

 - See If Tax Penalties Apply to You: IRS Tax Penalties for Not Filing are higher than Penalties for Not Paying.
-Find out potential IRS tax penalties.
+Find out potential IRS tax penalties and use the PENALTYucator to estimate how much could be owed based on your tax situation.

-- E-file or File Your Tax Return or Extension By Tax Day: As you can see in point 4, not filing a tax return or extension (even if you cannot pay your taxes now) is more costly in terms of potential penalties than not paying your taxes now.
-Use eFile.com to start and e-file your tax return or at least a tax extension by Tax Day (usually on April 15 of the current Tax Year, however for 2020 it was July 15 due to the COVID-19 crisis).
-If you missed the Tax Day deadline or efiled an extension, your next efile deadline is usually on October 15 of the current Tax Year.
+- e-File or File Your Tax Return or Extension By Tax Day: As you can see in point 4, not filing a tax return or extension (even if you cannot pay your taxes now) is more costly in terms of potential penalties than not paying your taxes now.
+Use eFile.com to start and e-File your tax return or at least a tax extension by Tax Day (April 15th).
+If you missed the Tax Day deadline or e-Filed an extension, your next e-File deadline is usually on October 15 of the current Tax Year.
 Be aware that an extension does not give you more time to pay any taxes owed.

 Once you have completed these steps, you will now know for a fact how much taxes you owe.
-Again, what is important is that you have e-filed/filed your return as soon as possible.
+Again, it's most important that you have e-Filed/filed your return as soon as possible.

 Tax Payment Estimates

-Estimate your 2019 taxes first before you prepare and eFile your income tax return.
+Estimate your 2020 taxes first before you prepare and e-File your income tax return.

 Use the eFile.com PAYucator when you are planning your paycheck tax withholding by pay period.